latex3/tagging-project/documentation/wtpdf/verbatim.md

 In comparison to the previous section navigation by character with the code using `/Alt.

-### Reading the verbatin-alt code by character
+### Reading the verbatim-alt code by character

-* Here AT is only passed the Alt text and so for example` the single character `{` is reported as the ten characters `open brace` and each requires a separate right arrow and is announced separately. the Braille is similar each character is spelled out (which is more or less unusable in one or two line Braille display.
+* Here AT is only passed the Alt text and so for example the single character `{` is reported as the ten characters `open brace` and each requires a separate right arrow and is announced separately.
+The Braille is similar: each character is spelled out (which is more or less unusable in a one or two line Braille display.

 {% include youtube.html id="UkIT2je-sj8" width="medium" comment="vebatim alt by character"%}